-As a single parent, the idea of dating once again might be a little daunting.
+The idea of dating as a single parent might be a little daunting.
 How do you know if you’re ready?
 And if you are ready, where do you start?
 Here are some basic tips to make your journey back into dating as easy as possible.

 It’s OK not to feel ready to start dating again.
 If you feel pressured or afraid of being alone, you won’t be able to have a positive experience.
 Ask yourself if you really want to let someone into your life and, if you don’t, give yourself a bit more time.

 Think about what you want

 Now that you have been single for a while, you’ll have the chance to think about what it is you want from your next relationship.
 Only you can know what your needs are and who you would like to share your experiences with.
 Once you’ve got an idea of the kind of person you’d like to meet, it’ll be much easier to find them.

 If your children are old enough to understand, talk to them about your decision to begin dating again.
 Being introduced to the idea without being consulted first may make them feel uneasy or, at worst, angry.
 They’ve been used to having you all to themselves, so break the news gently.

 Are you over your ex?